-The best letters of nomination tend to include specific detail that supports the generalizations made about teaching excellence.
+The best letters of nomination tend to include a specific detail that supports the generalizations made about teaching excellence.

-Additional materials for selected finalists:
+Additional materials (optional):

-- assessment plans that demonstrate student learning.
+- Assessment plans that demonstrate student learning.

-- authored papers on teaching techniques in education journals.
+- Authored papers on teaching techniques in education journals.

-- evidence of students' success following graduation.
+- Evidence of students' success following graduation.

-- presentations relative to teaching methods.
+- Short description of presentations relative to teaching methods.

-- statement of nominee's teaching philosophy
+- Statement of nominee's teaching philosophy.